-We all knew the show could be ending because the ratings had been good, but not great and Nancy at A&E was under pressure from the bean counters not to do another season.
-That was in the wind, but the universe came up with another reason.
+After awhile we all knew the show could be ending because the ratings had been good, but not great and Nancy at A&E was under pressure from the bean counters not to do another season.
+That was in the wind, but the universe had something else in mind.
 That began with Andre picking Mark, a friendly guy in coveralls sitting next to a liquor store.
 (That should have been our first clue about what was about to unfold).
-If you are interested, I would check out Random 1 first and then Lost in Woonsocket, which became the unexpected and much bigger second story of this adventure.
+If you are interested, check out Random 1 first and then the Lost in Woonsocket documentary, which became the unexpected and much bigger second story of this adventure.

 The R1 Journey Ends

 The word came down from A&E, no second season.
-This is always hard for a group of people who have become family, working hard together to do something significant.
+This is always hard for a group of people who have become family, working long hours together to do something significant.
 The interesting thing is that by the time the season was over and Mark’s and Norman’s story was still resonating, we did not want to do another season of the original concept.
-The audience (through the transmitter) had been very clear.
-They wanted us to help people really in need.
+The audience (through my RI transmitter) had been very clear.
+They wanted us to help people that were really in need.

 The original R1 concept called for a mix of stories from light to heavy.
-It turned out the audience was not excited about us helping a young woman become a super model.
+It turned out the audience was not as excited about us helping a young woman become a super model.
 As a result of Mark and Norman’s story, we wanted to do more of that.
-The truth was, these were more dangerous stories and A&E would never let us do them.
+The truth was, these were more dangerous stories and now matter how we pitched it A&E would never let us do them.
 So, we did something else.
+That is coming up.